Da Sweet Blood of Jesus: Plot

-Soon, Hightower's estranged ex-wife, Ganja Hightower (Zaraah Abrahams), arrives at Green's house searching for her ex-husband, who owes her money.
+Soon, Hightower's estranged ex-wife, Ganja Hightower, arrives at Green's house searching for her ex-husband, who owes her money.
 Green and Ganja quickly become lovers, and she moves into Green's expansive mansion.
-He departs "on business" and kills Sahara Paysinger, a young woman with a baby (Jeni Perillo) whom he meets in a public park in Brooklyn.
+He departs "on business" and kills Sahara Paysinger, a young woman with a baby whom he meets in a public park in Brooklyn.
 While Green is away, Ganja unwittingly discovers her ex-husband's corpse—frozen in his wine cellar—she is initially angry, but after Green explains what happened and tells her that he loves her, she agrees to marry him.
 On the honeymoon night, he stabs her with the Ashanti dagger so that she will share immortality with him.
 Ganja is initially horrified by her new existence, but Green teaches her how to survive.
-He brings home an old female acquaintance Tangier Chancellor (Naté Bova), for Ganja's first kill.
+He brings home an old female acquaintance Tangier Chancellor, for Ganja's first kill.
 Ganja seduces and then strangles Tangier.
 Ganja and Hess bury Tangier's body, even though, like Lucky from before, her "corpse" reawakens.

 Green tells Ganja he is tired of this life and eventually visits a Red Hook church where he is moved by an energetic musical performance and approaches the altar to have the pastor lay hands on him.
-Meanwhile, back at home, Ganja murders Green's loyal domestic servant Seneschal Higginbottom (Rami Malek).
+Meanwhile, back at home, Ganja murders Green's loyal domestic servant Seneschal Higginbottom.
 When she searches for Green to confess, she finds him in the shadow of a cross, dying.
 Green dies in her arms, glad to be at peace.
 Ganja, though saddened by his death, lives on, presumably continuing her vampire-esque lifestyle.
 At the movie's closing, we see her walk out to the beach and gaze out into the water.
 Tangier appears, still naked, approaches her then turns and they stand side by side facing the horizon.